GiorgiMakharadze/perrsonal-finance-nodejs-typescript/README.md

 ## How to install

-Download and run npm install and then in terminal run npm run dev.
-Now you can make requests to that API.
+Download and run npm install.
 Then First you need to create .env file in root directory.
 Create there Variable MONGO_ATLAS=mongodb+srv://giorgi:giorgi12344321@clustersweeft.zi9vxpj.mongodb.net/?retryWrites=true&w=majority
-Create second Variable in .env file JWT_KEY=AdZp0Wafahgqp56PI9Dnqs73fX9WZsFarHas345a8b-WxTMkvIVeQPEyz0
+Create second Variable in .env file JWT_KEY=AdZp0Wafahgqp56PI9Dnqs73fX9WZsFarHas345a8b-WxTMkvIVeQPEyz0 Lastly in terminal run npm run dev.
+Now you can make requests to that API.

 ## API Reference